pbkhrv/ulauncher-keepassxc/README.md

 - Work with any file (.kdbx etc) that can be accessed by the KeePassXC itself via the `keepassxc-cli` command line tool
 - Support files locked with a passphrase.
 The extension asks for the passphrase and stores it in memory for a configurable amount of time
 - Doesn't require the KeePassXC app to be running
+- Tested with KeePassXC CLI versions 2.4.3 and 2.5.0

 ## Requirements